hotosm/raw-data-api/backend/Manual.md

   ```

 - **Apply Grid Update Script** :
-  There is grid_update script , Which is responsible for the Grid Column update on the tables which will be null intially when you import
+  There is grid_update script, Which is responsible for the Grid Column update on the tables which will be null intially when you import

   **Run Script**